"I LOVE THIS IDEA!!!" Jade, Sunrise Movement Lehigh Vally,

 already a great investment for many businesses without considering market

-share, especially with the federal tax breaks of 26% for solar projects for
+share, especially with the federal tax breaks for homes and businesses.

 offering tax incentives to businesses (and/or homeowners) that do renewable